 After a few years of living in Oklahoma City, Adam and Jenny Brand noticed an abundance of talented theater people with great ideas and few outlets through which to showcase them.
-Both of them knew with the technical onslaught that comes with staging a production — finding a venue, establishing a box office, getting event insurance, hiring technicians to run the show — because they organize theater for a living.
+Both of them knew the technical onslaught that comes with staging a production — finding a venue, establishing a box office, getting event insurance, hiring technicians to run the show — because they organize theater for a living.

 Now, Theatre Crude returns to Oklahoma City Sept.
 15-24 with a diverse and inventive lineup of 20 in-person and virtual short shows and workshops.
 The works range from one-act plays to spoken word and puppetry to an interactive seance.

-The festival fills each day with multiple performances lasting one hour or less in duration, with 30 minute intermissions separating the shows.
+The festival fills each day with multiple performances lasting one hour or less in duration, with 30-minute intermissions separating the shows.
 This rapid-fire schedule is meant to expose attendees to stories and forms of theater they might not experience otherwise, Brand said.

 “The best way to experience this festival is to stick around and see whatever is next without knowing anything about it,” he said.
 “Just let yourself be surprised.”